The best protection against fake jobs is education and vigilance

 How to protect yourself from job scams

 Do not be discouraged from searching for jobs online.
-There are ways to protect yourself and your privacy from scammers.
+There are ways to know if a job is a scam and protect yourself and your privacy from fake job advertisers and recruiters.
 In addition to keeping an eye out for the red flags associated with job adverts and offers, practise these online safety tips, too:

 1. Be selective with CV sharing